jthoms1/tree-shake-me/README.md

 **Results**
 - *Rollup* pulls in only the functions required
-- *Webpack* pulls in all functions and appears to only pull in the CommonJS module not the es2015 module.
-If you explicitly define the subfolder of ecm it will pull only the required function otherwise it does not follow "jsnext:main".
+- *Webpack* pulls in only the functions required

 ## dependency-with-only-es2015
 Demonstrates the the use of NPM dependencies on packages containing only es2015 modules.